Lufthansa, Austrian airlines suspend Arbil flights

-BERLIN (Reuters) - Lufthansa (LHAG.DE) and its Austrian Airlines unit have suspended flights to the northern Iraq city of Arbil until March 23, the German carrier said on Monday.
+BERLIN, March 16 (Reuters) - Lufthansa and its Austrian Airlines unit have suspended flights to the northern Iraq city of Arbil until March 23, the German carrier said on Monday.

 Lufthansa did not give a reason for the suspension but United Arab Emirates airlines including Emirates and Etihad earlier this month suspended flights over security concerns.